AwesomeMobileApps/kikder-dating-swipe-app/README.md

 * **Database** MySQL/MariaDB 5.0.3 or newer

+## Installation

+Have a look to `installation - instruction.txt` file to know step-by-step how to set it up.

 ## Ambitious Dating Business?

 If you are looking for a turnkey solution, a more powerful dating builder...
 I can advise you to look for [pH7CMS App Builder](https://github.com/pH7Software/pH7-Social-Dating-CMS).